- Frame off restoration

-While GM didn't offer “High Impact” colors in the MoPar sense, few colors have a higher impact than code 76 Daytona Yellow.
-According to the trim tag, the car wore this color when it left the Norwood, Ohio assembly line in November of 1968, and continues to display it proudly.
-Thanks to a thorough ground-up restoration, it's safe to say the car looks even better now than it did in the showroom.
+While GM didn't offer “High Impact” colors in the Mopar sense, few colors have a higher impact than code 76 Daytona Yellow.
+According to the trim tag, the car wore this color when it left the Norwood, Ohio assembly line in November of 1968 and continues to display it proudly today.
+Thanks to a thorough frame off restoration, it's safe to say the car looks even better now than it did in the showroom.
 The angular '69 body lines look crisp, each panel is straight and overall fitment is significantly above average.
 Pieces like the ZL2-style hood and D80 rear spoiler add both good looks and a healthy dose of aggression.
 Even someone who doesn't know muscle cars could easily discern that this Camaro is grade A Detroit weaponry.

 By 1969, Chevrolet was mostly over their love affair with chrome but this straightforward F-body is still accented by plenty of notable details.
 At the front, twin T3 headlights frame a blue bowtie amidst a pristine grey grille.
 The nose and deck lid both wear crisp new “Camaro by Chevrolet” badges matched by more “Camaro” identification on the fenders.
 Corner markers stake their claim on each corner, just below the bodyline while clean chrome bumpers cap both ends of the car.
 From the windshield back, all glass shows well framed by clean stainless trim.
 At the front left corner of the greenhouse, a single chrome rear view mirror provides a glance rearward.
 While the back of the car is comprised of standard Camaro pieces, a small Yenko decal on the spoiler hints at what this car is really about.

-Shine a light underneath this F-Body to find an undercarriage that remains restoration fresh.
-Solid Satin Black floorpans provide a sleek backdrop for a lengthy list of new or freshened hardware.
-In the center, a Muncie 4-speed is mated to the big block, spinning power back to a GM 12-bolt limited-slip rear end packed with 4.10 gears.
+Shine a light underneath this F-body to find an undercarriage that remains restoration fresh.
+Solid satin black floor pans provide a sleek backdrop for a lengthy list of new or freshened hardware.
+In the center, a Muncie four-speed is mated to the big block, spinning power back to a GM 12-bolt limited-slip rear end packed with 4.10 gears.
 The bellhousing wears factory-correct overspray while the differential sports a bright red reminder to “use limited slip diff. lubricant only”.
 Around the drivetrain, the suspension remains in stock configuration but nearly every piece has been restored or replaced.
 From the tagged “HW” coil springs up front to the showroom clean leaf springs out back, there certainly won't be any points deducted from this undercarriage.
 Even the stainless lines carry their part numbers on green tags which remained intact all around.
 Steering remains a manual effort but braking is power-assisted with clamping power sent to front discs and rear drums.
 The pristine chassis meets the road through color-matched steel wheels topped with chrome “dog dish” hubcaps and Goodyear Polyglas tires in size F70-15.